pfortune/movies-app/README.md

 #### Functionality

-- **Fantasy Movie:**
+- **Fantasy Movie Creation:**
-  - Users can create their fantasy movie adding details such as Title, Description, Genre, Release Date, Runtime, Director, Cast, Production company, and a Poster.
-They can also choose if the movie won an oscar.
+  - Users have the ability to create a custom fantasy movie by inputting various details including the Title, Description, Genre, Release Date, Runtime, Director, Cast, Production Company, and a Poster image.
+Additionally, they can specify whether the movie has won an Oscar.
-  - The movie is shown changing live to the right of the form.
+  - A real-time preview of the fantasy movie is displayed on the right side of the form as the user enters the details, allowing for immediate visual feedback.
-  - When the use is ready, they can save the movie to the database.
+  - Once all the details are entered to the user's satisfaction, the fantasy movie can be saved to the database with a single click.
-  - They can view all fantasy movies created including their own.
+  - Users can browse and view all the fantasy movies they've created, as well as those created by others.
-  - The fantasy movies show in cards like the other movies on the app.
+  - The fantasy movies are presented in a visually appealing card format, consistent with the display of other movies in the app.
-  - When a user clicks on the fantasy movie card, they are taken to a detail view of the movie.
+  - Clicking on any fantasy movie card will take the user to a detailed view of that movie, showcasing all the information that was input during its creation.

+- **Additional Features:**
+  - **Pagination:** Pagination is implemented to handle large lists of movies, ensuring efficient navigation through content.
+  - **Supabase Auth with GitHub:** The app uses Supabase for authentication, allowing users to log in via GitHub.
+  - **Data Persistence:** User data such as favourites, playlists, and fantasy movies are persisted in a Supabase database for logged-in users.
+  - **Deployment:** The site is deployed on Vercel for easy access and performance optimization.
+  - **User Reviews:** User-generated reviews are displayed alongside reviews fetched from the API, offering a comprehensive view of movie feedback.
+  - **Navigation:** The app features a side navigation menu for easy access to different sections.
+  - **Feature Visibility:** Certain features are hidden or restricted for users who are not logged in, ensuring a personalised and secure user experience.

 ### Technical Stack